Which city is cheaper, San Diego or Sacramento?

 Sacramento usually gets more rain in October than San Diego.
 Sacramento gets 1.1 inches (27 mm) of rain, while San Diego receives 0.4 inches (9 mm) of rain this time of the year.

 Both San Diego and Sacramento are popular destinations to visit in the winter with plenty of activities.
+Most visitors come to Sacramento for the museums, the shopping scene, and the cuisine during these months.
 Also, the winter months attract visitors to San Diego because of the museums, the shopping scene, and the cuisine.

 In January, Sacramento is generally much colder than San Diego.
-Temperatures in Sacramento average around 45°F (7°C), and San Diego stays around 57°F (14°C).
+Daily temperatures in Sacramento average around 45°F (7°C), and San Diego fluctuates around 57°F (14°C).

 It's quite sunny in San Diego.
 Sacramento usually receives less sunshine than San Diego during winter.
 Sacramento gets 149 hours of sunny skies, while San Diego receives 239 hours of full sun in the winter.